sherpa/sherpa/README.md

  - Python: `setuptools`, `numpy`
  - System: `gcc`, `g++`, `gfortran`, `make`, `flex`, `bison`

+The full test suite requires the `mock`, `pytest`, and `pytest-xvfb` packages, which should be installed automatically if needed.

 The current Sherpa code base works with Python 2.7 and 3.5 (as of the Sherpa 4.9.0 release); support for versions 3.3 and 3.4 is possible but would require community support.